 Once the image has been imported it can be adjusted further for both size and location but it is best to make it large at this stage.

 If required the image can also be rotated left or right by 90 degrees.

 If the resolution of the image is not good enough to see all the details in the image the page can be re-extracted from the PDF at a higher resolution and with an angle rotation where needed.
 A setting of 100 – 300 should cover most situations.
 Values over 500 are for really large detailed plans.
 Higher resolution settings will create a larger extract file and there will be a longer delay while the system processes the additional data.

 The default setting for the resolution of the extract can se set in the “Tools and Settings” window on the “Settings and Options” tab.
 Follow this link to Tools and Settings

 Once you are happy with the image … Click the “Image size Ok, Go to next step” button on the left hand panel to move on to the next stage of the image import process, or cancel to abandon the process.

-To complete the image selection, imagine a rectangle that surrounds the area of the image to be selected for the plan.
 Move the mouse pointer to one corner of this rectangle and then press the left mouse button.